sulfasalazine, Azulifidine (cont.)

 NURSING MOTHERS: Caution should be exercised by women who are nursing their infants.
 Sulfasalazine and its constituents are secreted into breast milk.
 There is a small risk that sulfapyridine (a byproduct of sulfasalazine) may displace bilirubin from albumen in the blood of infants and cause jaundice.

 SIDE EFFECTS: Gastrointestinal disturbances frequently occur in patients taking sulfasalazine.
 Nausea, vomiting, gastric distress, and anorexia (loss of appetite) commonly occur.
 Sulfasalazine may cause the skin or the urine to change color.
-Development of an orange-yellow discoloration is no cause for concern.
+Development of an orange-yellow discoloration of the urine is no cause for concern.

 Headache, allergic reactions, and photosensitivity (development of a rash when exposed to sunlight) may develop during sulfasalazine therapy and require medical attention.
 Some of the allergic reactions may progress from a rash to difficulty in swallowing, blistering, peeling, or loosening of the skin, aching joints and muscles, and unusual tiredness or weakness.
 It may be accompanied by fever.
 The more severe allergic reactions are rare.